gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 ## Compiling FusionFix + GFWL Patch manually

 [![Actions Status: Release](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/actions/workflows/msvc_x86.yml/badge.svg)](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/actions)

-I include the rest of the original repository for the purposes of compiling the mod manually (including the patch) if you wish to do so.

 1. Clone this fork recursively (`git clone https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL.git --recursive`).
 2. Open `premake5.bat` to generate a compileable Visual Studio project.